meisam-sdpr/Cable-Sag-Predictor/README.md

 🔹 **Output:** Cable Sag

-Then, I used the **Galapagos** evolutionary algorithm to **fit the model** and minimize the prediction error against the dataset.🎯
+Then, I used the **Galapagos** evolutionary algorithm to **fit the model** and minimize the prediction error against the dataset. 🎯

 Finally, I tested it with entirely new data.
 Even with just 25 training samples, the results for this simple model were surprisingly accurate and impressive!